svisser/python-improvements/README.md

 of a dictionary.

-But even this may be too restrictive: you may wish to check whether a "dictionary-like" object was passed, not necessarily a true dictionary or subclass of `dict`.
+But even this may be too restrictive: you may wish to check whether a "dictionary-like" object was provided, not necessarily a dictionary or subclass of `dict`.
 Python provides various so-called "abstract base classes" that someone can use as base class for their classes.
-For example, the abstract base class `collections.Mapping` (from the `collections` module) only enforces that you can "get a value for a given key" from that object, that you can iterate over it and that it has a length (size).
+For example, the abstract base class `collections.Mapping` (from the `collections` module) is for objects from which you can "get a value for a given key", that you can iterate over it and that have a length (size).

-If any object that provides this functionality is "good enough" for your code then you don't need to check that `type(d) is dict` or `if isinstance(d, dict)`, you can broaden the check to be `if isinstance(d, collections.Mapping)`.
+If an object that provides this functionality is "good enough" for your code then you don't need to check that `type(d) is dict` or `if isinstance(d, dict)`, you can broaden the check to be `if isinstance(d, collections.Mapping)`.
 This if statement will be `True`